matrix-org/matrix-appservice-irc/docs/connection_pooling.md

 allowing you to restart and update (in most cases) the main process while keeping connections alive.
 This in effect allows you to have a bridge that *appears* to not restart (sometimes nicknamed eternal bridges).

 To configure the bridge in this mode you will need to setup a [Redis](https://redis.io/) instance.
+Ideally, you **should** run the bridge with Redis `6.2.0` or greater as it is more efficent when used with streams.
+The bridge requires Redis `5.0.0` or greater to run.

 In your bridge, configure the following: